Carla-de-Beer/processing-projects/Image Processing/ImageSegmentationKNN/README.md

 # Image Segmentation (K-Nearest Neighbour) #

-Image segmentation using the k-nearest neighbour algorithm.
+An image segmentation example using the k-nearest neighbour algorithm.

 Press `'R'` or `'r'` to restart the sketch.
 A single mouse press halts the centroid recalculation.

 Algorithm adapted from: https://en.wikipedia.org/wiki/Image_segmentation.

+## Compression rates

+* Frog image:
+  * The original image: 1,140,027 bytes.
+  * The segmented image: 704,740 bytes (this will vary depending on each segmentation initialisation).
+  * Compression rate: 61.817834139%.

+* Polar image:
+  * The original image: 940,641 bytes.
+  * The segmented image: 606,035 bytes (this will vary depending on each segmentation initialisation).
+  * Compression rate: 64.427874183%.

 </br>
 <p align="center">